jenamis/final-project/README.md

 ### Potential Limitations

 Some readily acknowledged limitations of these (and other) ML models could impact the breadth of their impact.
 - The model will only be able to predict accurately for compound structures that are similar enough to the training set.
 In the confinements of targeting small compound drug targets, these are generally all within a certain scope of alikeness.
 - As compounds evolve with the growing knowledge of chemistry and drug discovery as time passes, this (or any) model will need to be reoptimized with new and additional data to retain accuracy.
-- Only when the predictive model is correctly and consistently indicating successful methods over many different types of samples .
+- Only when the predictive model is correctly and consistently indicating successful methods over many different types of samples can this model be determined helpful for predicting optimal methods accurately.

 ### Expansions & Future Endeavours

 To address the issue of structural likeness between input structures of the model and those that it was trained upon is a relevant, but complex question.

-An immediate next development to this tool would be to develop a way of measuring chemico-statistical likeness of a subset against a larger set.
-This would require analyzing the array of molecular descriptors of each compound in a set and extract some sort of statistical relevance against another array of arrays.
-This would also assume that the selected descriptors substantially cover those parameters by which structures “differ”.
+An immediate next development to this tool would be to develop a way of measuring chemico-statistical likeness of an input set of chemical compounds compared with the set of compounds used to train and test the ML models.
+This analysis would require assessing for a statistical difference between the array of molecular descriptors of compounds in the input set and the array of descriptors for the training set.

 Additionally, this predictive work could be expanded to encompass more fields of data relevent to measuring a given compound’s success throught the automated platform.
 This could be done by implementing some deep learning strategies to play with models using a greater coverage of the relevant data.
-In the scope of this work, I piqued an interest (without the time to divulge) in deep learning towards the resolution of chemical challenges.
-I hope to implement prepackaged tools like [deepchem](https://deepchem.io/) and [chainer-chemistry](https://github.com/chainer/chainer-chemistry) to aid those investigations.
+In the scope of this work, an additional model could be implemented using deep learning towards the resolution of chemical challenges.
+Common prepackaged tools, like [deepchem](https://deepchem.io/) or [chainer-chemistry](https://github.com/chainer/chainer-chemistry), may aid those investigations and prove useful specifically for the unique challenges that chemistry provides.

-Should this project’s work prove successful for predicting purification methods, I will likely try to expand these goals to the realm of automated synthesis and retrosynthetic AI (at least explorationally).
+Should this project’s work prove successful for predicting purification methods, it may prove useful to expand these tactics to the realm of automated synthesis and retrosynthetic AI (at least explorationally).

 ----------------------------------------------------------------
 ### [Presentation Slides](https://docs.google.com/presentation/d/1imPsfB5MEK9zgKy1yReFI4jfK9sjPSk96bwV_MYEqJc/edit?usp=sharing)